 The slats are designed to adjust to your body weight, thus creating comfort zones that improve your overall sleep experience and increase the performance of the mattress.
 With a 25 year warranty, limited on manufacturing defaults only, the Lonset slatted bed base is a good choice for your bed setup and much better and more comfortable than the Luroy base.

 Many customers who have purchased the Lonset slatted bed base did so to replace the old Luroy one.
-Every customer stated that the Lonset is far more comfortable, durable and sturdy, compared to the Luroy base.
-The product comes with the 25 year limited warranty which covers all manufacturing defaults.
-Any damage done by the user wont be covered.
-Therefore, you have to be careful when assembling the product because if you damage any part of it you wont be able to replace it.
+Every customer stated that the Lonset is far more comfortable, durable, and sturdy, compared to the Luroy base.
+The product comes with a 25-year limited warranty which covers all manufacturing defaults.
+Any damage was done by the user won’t be covered.
+Therefore, you have to be careful when assembling the product because if you damage any part of it you won’t be able to replace it.

 Pros and cons